aswathyseb/markerdb/README.md

     markerdb create -m COI -t taxa.txt -b nt -s synonyms.csv

+The above command will create a sqlite3 database with all the markers specified in the synonyms file and also extracts `COI` specific sequences \
+in a file named `COI_marker.fa`.

+Once the `sqlite3` database is created use the command below to extract any taxa and marker subsets.

+    markerdb extract -m 12S -t taxa.txt -d marker.db -o 12S_markers.fa

 To test the tool, use the blast databases included here.

     markerdb create -m COI -t taxa.txt -b blastdb/demo -s synonyms.csv